fnproject/fn-ext-example/README.md

-# fn-plugin-example
+# fn-ext-example

-Example for adding third party plugins to fn project server.
+Example for adding third party extensions to fn project server.

 This repo includes an example called `logspam`.